beatriz-sabino/portfolio-resume/README.md

 Well it's simple, the main intente with this porject was to learn about the Django framework.

-## Deplyment
+## Deployment
-After some research for an alterative hosting service for Heroku, I came across Replit.
+After some research for an alterative hosting service to Heroku, I came across Replit.

 This is the first time I'm deploying a project so I was looking for a solution that would have an easy deployment process and Replit was the answer I was seeking.